-The item element of the MBMS metadata envelope shall be extended by the addition of two optional attributes, @nextURL and @availAt.
+The item element of the MBMS metadata envelope shall be extended by the addition of two optional attributes, @nextuRL and @availAt.

-Thus, at the @availAt time for a signaling object that was acquired via broadband, the next scheduled update of the signaling object shall be available to an HTTP GET request with the URL given by the nexture attribute in the item element that was used to represent the signaling object in the metadata envelope.
+Thus, at the @availAt time for a signaling object that was acquired via broadband, the next scheduled update of the signaling object shall be available to an HTTP GET request with the URL given by the nextURL attribute in the item element that was used to represent the signaling object in the metadata envelope.
 It is expected that each receiver will initiate its request at a randomly-selected time between @availAt and shortly before @validUntil to request the @nextURL in order to smooth the transaction load on the Signaling Server.
 It is expected that receivers do not leave this until the very end of the validity period but allow for network and processing latencies so as to ensure that the scheduled update is received prior to @validUntil.
+The response to a request using a nextURL shall conform to the requirements of a response to a SvcInetUrl or SLTINEtUrl request, however signaling objects in the response are not required to include currently valid signaling objects; i.e. the @validFrom element associated with all signaling objects in the response may indicate a time in the future.